asm123/asm123.github.io/_posts/2025-01-06-2025-year-of-learning-german.md

 layout: post
 date: 2025-01-06
 title: 2025 - Year of Learning German!
-tags: german
+tags: german life
 last_updated: 2025-01-06
-status: final
-type: note
+type: essay
 ---

 I moved to Switzerland a few months ago as a dependent to my partner and one of the requirements to renew my dependent visa is to get a minimum of A1 spoken proficiency in German.
 So I appeared for the exam and got A2 in Fide last month!